Charter schools in New Zealand: 2024 revival

 In early August 2024, the New Zealand Council of Trade Unions expressed concern in its submission that the Government's charter school legislation would violate labour, human rights, and free trade provisions.
 Chief Ombudsman Peter Boshier expressed concern that charter schools would be excluded from the Official Information Act 1982.
 In addition, the Association for Research in Education argued that charter schools were not needed on the grounds that state schools had considerable autonomy.
 By 15 August, the Government had received 78 applications to set up charter schools.
 While ten were from state schools seeking to convert, the remaining 68 applications were from new schools requesting to set up.
 In response, Seymour claimed that this showed that educators were willing "to free themselves from the shackles of the state system."

 On 25 September 2024, the New Zealand Parliament passed legislation reestablishing charter schools.
-While the bill was supported by the National, ACT and New Zealand First parties, it was opposed by the Labour, Green parties and Te Pāti Māori.
-On 27 November, Seymour announced that the first charter school "Mastery Schools New Zealand - Arapaki," a partner school of Mastery Schools Australia (MSA), would commence operations during the first term of 2025.
-On 5 December 2024, five new charter schools were announced including Christchurch North College, the Busy School in Auckland, the French international school "Ecole Francaise Internationale" in Auckland, North West Creative Arts College in Auckland and the Māori language immersion "Te Rito, Te Kura Taiao" primary school in Kaitaia.
+While the bill was supported by the National, ACT and New Zealand First parties, it was opposed by the Labour and Green parties and Te Pāti Māori.
+On 27 November, Seymour announced that the first charter school, Mastery Schools New Zealand – Arapaki, a partner school of Mastery Schools Australia (MSA), would commence operations in the first term of 2025.
+On 5 December 2024, five new charter schools were announced, including Christchurch North College, the Busy School in Auckland, the French international school Ecole Francaise Internationale in Auckland, North West Creative Arts College in Auckland and the Māori language immersion Te Rito, Te Kura Taiao primary school in Kaitaia.

+2025-26 expansions and developments

+The first seven schools established under the revived charter school regime opened in February 2025.
+They were Mastery Schools New Zealand – Arapaki, Te Rito, Te Kura Taiao, Ecole Francaise Internationale Auckland, TIPENE, the BUSY School New Zealand, North West College and Christchurch North College.

+A further group of charter schools opened in 2026.
+These included Aotearoa Infinite Academy, a nationwide distance secondary school; Altum Classical Academy in Wellington; Te Aratika High School in Hawke's Bay; Sisters United Academy in Auckland; and New Zealand Performance Academy Aotearoa in Upper Hutt.

+On 20 July 2026, Te Whare Kounga opened in Wairoa, bringing the number of operating charter schools to 18.
+Government roll return data recorded 1,732 students enrolled across 17 charter schools on 1 July 2026.